Theory of charge-to-spin conversion under quantum confinement: Derivation of Charge and Spin Transport Equations

 where \(f^{j'}(E)\) is the Fermi-Dirac distribution of lead \(j'\).\\ The charge current, spin current, and spin density are defined as the quantum averages of the corresponding operators.
 Using Eq.~\eqref{EqSM1}, we obtain: \begin{widetext}

-\end{widetext} where $e$ stands for the electron charge, $\vec{\sigma}$ is the Pauli matrices vector and a trace over the spin degrees of freedom is taken. $\partial_x$ is the derivative with respect to the translational-invariant direction of the lead, being the positive orientation the one entering the scattering region.
+\end{widetext} where $e$ stands for the electron charge, $\vec{\sigma}$ is the Pauli matrices vector and a trace over the spin degrees of freedom is taken. $\partial_{x^j}$ is the derivative with respect to the translational-invariant direction of the lead, being the positive orientation the one entering the scattering region.
 The above equations are derived in an asymptotic point of the lead, far from the scattering region, where the explicit spatial dependence on $x$ is suppressed.
 Moreover, as usually done within the scattering formalism, in obtaining Eq. \ref{EqSM4}, we neglected linear contributions in $S$, which are significant only in the vicinity of the scattering region and decay very fast inside the lead.
 When a DC voltage is applied to the system, the Fermi functions shift as \(f^{j}(E) \rightarrow f(E+eV^{j})\).
 Thermal transport can be also investigated within the present framework by considering different temperatures $T^j$ in each reservoir.
 Here, for the sake of simplicity, we set \(T=0\) for every reservoir and to the linear order in the voltage bias, we obtain:

 where \(2\mathcal{N}^j\) is the number of propagating channels in lead \(j\).
 Eq. (\ref{EqSM7}) represents the term depending on the external voltage, $\braket{\vv{\delta s}^{j}_{s}}=\braket{\vv{s}^j}-\braket{\vv{s}^j}_{eq.}$, where